If you need an SEO audit, feel free to reach out to Sam from Vudu Marketing as he is the one who actually created the template below.

 Step #20: Inbound links

-The more links coming into your website, the higher you typically will rank.
-But it’s not just about the pure number, its also about how relevant the income links are, the anchor text of links, and how many unique root domains are linking to you.
+The more links come to your website, the higher you will typically rank.
+But it’s not just about the pure number, it’s also about how relevant the incoming links are, what anchor text of links is, and how many unique root domains are linking to you.

-And most importantly, you have to look at where those links are pointing.
-If they all go to your homepage it won’t help you as much, compared to if all of those links where spread to all of your internal pages.
+Most importantly, you have to look at where those links are pointing.
+If they all go to your homepage, it won’t help you as much as it could if all of those links were spread to all of your internal pages.

 Through Open Site Explorer you can get a great overview of your inbound links:

 One of the things that Google looks at and factors into the algorithm is domain diversity.
-Essentially, the concept is that 10 links from 10 domains would be more valuable as a ranking factor than 10 links form one domain.
+Essentially, the concept is that ten links from ten domains would be more valuable as a ranking factor than ten links form one domain.